Croatian Diaspora in New Zealand

 - Dalmatian Cultural Society in Kaitai

 There are no Croatian publishing activities in New Zealand, or Croatian newspaper for that matter.
-Once a week, there is a Croatian radio broadcast in Auckland and Hamilton.
+Croatian radio program is aired once a week at the radio station in Auckland (Croatian radio planet FM) and Community radio in Hamilton (1206 AM).
+It lasts for an hour.